-Eric Dwoskin is an associate in Robbins Geller Rudman & Dowd LLP’s Boca Raton office, where he practices consumer fraud, mass torts, whistleblower and data breach litigation.
+Eric Dwoskin is a partner in Robbins Geller Rudman & Dowd LLP’s Boca Raton office, where he practices consumer fraud, mass torts, whistleblower, and data breach litigation.

-Prior to joining the Firm, Dwoskin focused on consumer financial services, employment and other complex commercial litigation.
+Before joining the Firm, Eric focused on consumer financial services, employment, and other complex commercial litigation.
 In this capacity, he developed significant trial and appellate advocacy skills in state and federal courts around the United States.
-During law school, Dwoskin was a legal extern at the South African Human Rights Commission in Cape Town, South Africa and a summer law clerk for the Honorable Robert M. Gross of the Fourth District Court of Appeals in West Palm Beach, Florida.
+During law school, Eric was a legal extern at the South African Human Rights Commission in Cape Town, South Africa and a summer law clerk for the Honorable Robert M. Gross of the Fourth District Court of Appeals in West Palm Beach, Florida.
 He was also an intern in the Office of the Prosecutor at the International Criminal Tribunal for the Former Yugoslavia in The Hague, Netherlands, after having received a Humanity in Action Fellowship.

 - University of Michigan Law School, J.D., 2012

 - United States District Courts for the Middle and Southern Districts of Florida

 - June 7, 2021